Company Timeline

 About DAT

-DAT Freight & Analytics operates the largest truckload freight marketplace in North America.
-Shippers, transportation brokers, carriers, news organizations and industry analysts rely on DAT for market trends and data insights based on more than 400 million freight matches and a database of $150 billion in annual market transactions.
+DAT Freight & Analytics operates both the largest truckload freight marketplace and truckload freight data analytics service in North America.
+Shippers, transportation brokers, carriers, news organizations, and industry analysts rely on DAT for market trends and data insights based on more than 244 million annual freight matches, and a database of $126 billion in annual freight market transactions.